 For some time, local preferences for UX writing and content design was clearly geographical:

 In the last year or two, something interesting has happened.
 Several large companies (for example Facebook, Shopify, and Dropbox) have changed the job title of their UX writers to content designers.
 Why?
-The reasons I’ve heard most often are to make it clear that UX writers should be part of the product design team.
+The reason I’ve heard most often is to make it clear that UX writers should be part of the product design team.
 Content design also signals that the job is about so much more than writing.
 Valid points!

 The titles UX writer and content designer are far from the only ones floating around for the same or similar jobs.
 It’s quite a mess.
 If you’re looking for a UX writing job, be sure to keep an eye open for content strategist, UX copywriter, product writer, UX content designer, and content editor jobs too (to mention a few).